 In office design and construction, sustainability is both a challenge and an opportunity.

-For those creating brand new office spaces, dedicated schemes such as BREAM are now available to aid in the creation of the most environmentally friendly workspace possible.
+For those creating brand new office spaces, dedicated schemes such as BREEAM are now available to aid in the creation of the most environmentally friendly workspace possible.

 Retrofitting existing workplaces are also now considering sustainability and the environment at a much more granular level, with innovative new approaches to lower the building’s footprint both during retrofit and when handed over to building users.
 We’re seeing many different practises, initiatives and policies emerging in this area, from placing geographical limits on the sourcing of materials to using recyclable, traceable or low emission materials and borrowing from nature where possible.